Cats do pant but not as often or as dramatically as dogs do.

 If the panting is happening regularly and isn’t connected to any obvious stress, ask your vet for advice.

-How Do Cats Cool Down?
+Do Cats Pant to Cool Down?

 We’re used to seeing dogs cool down by panting but how do cats regulate their temperature?